camicri/cube-get/docs/download-repository.md

 # Downloading Repositories

-Repositories contain the list of applications you can get for your Linux computer.
-These repositories should be updated to have the newest list and to know if there's new versions for your apps!
+**Repositories** contain the list of applications you can get for your Linux computer.
+These repositories should be updated so that you will have new list of available applications, with their latest versions.

 Click the `Cube -> Repository -> Download Repositories` to download new repositories.